 Another danger in Malta is sunburn.
 The sun is intense in Malta, so wear sunscreen and protective clothing to avoid sunburn.
 Also, hire an umbrella to enjoy the beach during the hottest part of the day.

-Last but not least, be careful when swimming in rocky areas.
+Lastly, be careful when swimming in rocky areas.
 Swimming or snorkelling along Malta’s rugged coast is amazing.
 You can also jump off them into the water.
-However, it would be best to be careful when swimming near rocky areas.
-Rocks are sharp, and you can get hurt if you don’t see them.
+But be careful because rocks are sharp, and you can get hurt if you don’t see them.

 Insider Tip No 7 – Traveling Solo Doesn’t Have to Be Scary